LawrenceWarren/team16_project/README.md

 In order to use prebuilt SVG material icons, you must install the @material-ui/icons package.

+### `npm install -S react-router-dom`  `npm install --save react-router`

+In order to use the react and route to link to another page, the above two packages should be installed using commain line instruction.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).